Anatomy of Facial Expression - Hardcover (English)

 Those of you that have also studied Nonverbal communication and FACS (Facial Action Coding System by Paul Ekman) may find this book very useful.
 The book has a lot of visual materials and lists the designated FACS codes for quick reference.

-Are you interested in finding out more about the content in the book?
-Press HERE.
+Anatomy of facial expressions article finds out more.
 The author describes how and why it's essential to learn and understand the anatomy of facial expressions.
 In creating realistic emotions.